-Every student has been assigned a personal identification number (PIN).
+- 1. Every student has been assigned a personal identification number (PIN).
 This PIN is a unique number for every student to access their cafeteria account.
 Students' PIN number will not change this year.
 They are the same as last year.
 New students will be assigned a number at the time of registration in Power School.
 Parents are encouraged to review the PIN numbers.
-Students may pre-pay funds to their account to purchase the meals/items in the cafeteria.
+Students may pre-pay funds to their account to purchase the meals/ items in the cafeteria.
 Pre-payment by cash or check will eliminate the student's need for money at the time of purchase.
 Please see the cafeteria manager to pre-pay for meals.
-Parents also have the option of making payments on line or monitor their student's PIN number is necessary to access this site.

-- 2. A la carte items are available for various costs and may vary daily.
+Parents also have the option of making payments on line or monitor their student's PIN number is necessary to access this site. - 2.
+A la carte items are available for various costs and may vary daily.
 A list of available items and prices will be posted in the cafeteria. - 3.
-Free and reduced lunch applications will be given to each student.
-One form is to be used per family.
-All students have a 30 day period to submit new applications each year while getting meals based on their 2014/2015 lunch status.
-The grace period ends on September 22, 2015.
+Free and reduced lunch applications are available online.
+All students have a 30 day period to submit new applications each year while getting meals based on their 2020/2021 lunch status.
+The grace period ends on October 19, 2020.
 If a new application is not received, students will automatically revert to paid status. - 4.
 A \$30.00 service fee will be assessed on all returned non-sufficient funds checks. - 5.
-All checks must have a driver's license number on them.
+All checks must have a driver's license number /phone number on them.